AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

   chart.bar(data);
 ```

-You can predefine these settings in themes and use it anytime you want with minimum code lines.
+You can predefine these settings in theme and use it anytime you want.
 Below is the snippet of variable that contains AnyChart theme.

 ```
   // create variable for custom theme var customTheme = {
-    // define settings for bsr charts
+    // define settings for bar charts
     "bar": {
       // set chart title
       "title": "Bar Chart",